inveniosoftware/docs-invenio-rdm/docs/install/index.md

 sudo usermod --append --groups docker $USER
 ```

-Most of this requirements can be automatically checked using the Invenio-CLI.
+Most of these requirements can be automatically checked using the Invenio-CLI.
 Currently it is able to check Python, Node.js, Docker, Docker-Compose and Pipenv.
 If you are planning on doing development add the `--development` flag.

 ```bash
 invenio-cli check-requirements [--development]